AdUhTkJm/moonc/README.md

 ## Type checking

 Type checking support is currently very limited.
-It remains to generate and parse `.mbti` files required for typing.
+Though it now has the capability of parsing and loading `.mbti` files, not all AST types are supported for typing.

 # Progress